phishingclub/phishingclub/README.md

 There is no offical roadmap at this moment.

-But you can vote with emojis on the `[feature]` requests [on Github](https://github.com/phishingclub/phishingclub) or even add you own feature request.
+But you can vote with emojis on the `[feature]` requests [on Github](https://github.com/phishingclub/phishingclub) or add you own feature request.

+Feature request with a high number of votes will be prioritized, however it is no guaranteed they will be implemented.
+Ultimately what gets implemented, how and when highly depends on [me](https://github.com/ronniskansing) and what I think is right for the project.

 ## Contributing